shido3901/BooruSort/README.md

 **Media sorting utilizing booru-style tags.**
 Inspired by popular booru imageboards, BooruSort allows you to sort and manage large collections of media files using a tag-based prioritization system.

 > BooruSort is **not affiliated** with any existing imageboards — it's simply inspired by their tagging systems.
+Please check out [Danbooru GitHub repository](https://github.com/danbooru/danbooru)

 **Features**